Cyberspace

 Have you ever caught yourself typing something in a comment section that would never escape your lips in a real-world conversation?
 Perhaps you’ve witnessed a respected colleague transform into a keyboard warrior on social media, or noticed your own tone becoming sharper, more confrontational, even cruel when the interaction happens through a screen rather than across a table.
 You’re experiencing what we call online disinhibition, and you’re far from alone.
 Research suggests that up to 90% of internet users have witnessed or participated in some form of disinhibited behavior online—a staggering figure that speaks to just how fundamentally the digital medium reshapes our psychological boundaries.
+This concept was first described by John Suler, a pioneer of cyberpsychology.

 In my two decades working as a psychologist specializing in cyberpsychology, I’ve observed this phenomenon intensify alongside our increasing digital immersion.
 What began as occasional flame wars in early internet forums has evolved into a pervasive feature of our online existence, affecting everything from workplace communications to political discourse to intimate relationships.
 The question isn’t whether online disinhibition affects us—it’s how we understand and navigate it in ways that preserve our humanity and collective well-being.